jkind9/StockTradingSim/readme.txt

 Jordan to do list
 ______________________________

-Learn what a fucking option is and how to incorporate into current infrastructure, or, convert monte carlo strategy into normal buy/sell
+Calculate (annualized) Parkinson volatility from stocks up to current date of options contract

+For each row of stocks data, output a call and put option

+Figure out how to use these indicators in a robust trading strategy